Five Chicago Bears To Watch This Week

 Sep 13, 2015; Chicago, IL, USA; Chicago Bears cornerback Kyle Fuller (23) is called for pass interference against Green Bay Packers wide receiver James Jones (89) during the second half at Soldier Field.
 Green Bay won 31-23.
 Mandatory Credit: Dennis Wierzbicki-USA TODAY Sports

-Sep 13, 2015; Glendale, AZ, USA; Arizona Cardinals cornerback Patrick Peterson (21) and strong safety Deone Bucannon (20) look on during the first half against the New Orleans Saints at University of Phoenix Stadium.
+Sep 13, 2015; Glendale, AZ, USA; Arizona Cardinals wide receiver Larry Fitzgerald (11) hurdles New Orleans Saints defensive back Delvin Breaux (40) during the second half at University of Phoenix Stadium.
 Mandatory Credit: Matt Kartozian-USA TODAY Sports

 Fitzgerald toiled in Arizona with horrendous quarterbacks for several years after Kurt Warner retired, but now he’s got Carson Palmer back after Palmer tore his ACL partway through the 2014 season.
 Both of them looked great last week, as Palmer threw for more than 300 yards while Fitzgerald caught six passes for almost 90 yards.